SSO goes big on Beethoven in new season

 Among the SSO's Concerts for Children series are two performances titled Symphonic Sorcery: The Music Of Harry Potter, scheduled on Sept 5.

-If all goes well, ticket sales for the various concerts open in May.
+If all goes well, ticket sales for the various concerts will open next month.

 Mr Chng is hopeful the line-up will give audiences something to look forward to after the circuit breaker measures are lifted.